The Succulent Plant Page goes to

 Light Sources

-sun got to top Sunlight colour temperature of about 6000oK is probably the best type of light that you can give your plants for healthy growth, good leaf colour and flowering.
+is the best type of light that you can give your succulent plants for healthy growth, good leaf colour and flowering.
 Plants have evolved and adapted to the natural light found in their habitat.
 The quality, intensity and duration of the light in a plant's habitat provides a baseline for the provision of artificial light supplements in other climates.

-got to top Tungsten filament lamps, the commonest domestic type of lamp, produce yellowish-white light with a colour temperature of 2750 - 2850°K and a lot of infra-red.
+the commonest domestic type of lamp produce yellowish-white light light with a colour temperature of 2750 - 2850°K by using electricity to heat a small coiled tungsten metal wire to a high temperature within a glass "bulb" filled with special gases.
+Incandescent bulbs produce a broad spectrum of light (including a lot of infrared) and can be made with a high maximum light output.
 The bulbs are cheap but a relatively inefficient method of lighting and unsuitable for high intensity lighting of large areas.
 Plant growth is "soft" and elongated.

 Quartz halogen lamps are relatively cheap and require no special starter circuits.
 However, although their higher filament temperature makes them more efficient than ordinary tungsten filament lamps, they are relatively expensive to run compared with the modern discharge lamps mentioned below, and unsuitable for high intensity lighting of large areas.
 Compact filaments makes it easy to focus quartz halogen lamps onto a small area, and they are used for "feature lighting", sometimes via fibre-optic light guides which remove most of the infra-red (heat) output.

-got to top Sodium vapour lamps as often used for street lighting produce almost monochromatic yellow light at 589nm from a low pressure discharge in Sodium vapour.
+often used for street lighting, produce almost monochromatic yellow light at 589nm from a low pressure discharge in Sodium vapour.
 These lamps are efficient but lack of red and blue wavelengths make them less suitable for plant growth, although some growers claim that their plants flower well under them.
 Special starter circuits are required.

 Combined use of metal halide and high pressure sodium can be used as the emission spectra of the lamps compliment each other and promote normal plant growth.